 Traditional home aide programs hire a stranger to provide help, but the program allows them to designate a family member or friend instead.
 This reduces stress, provides a higher level of care, and more.

 This program is a major revolution in-home healthcare that can help fill the rising demand.
-Read our guide to learn what CDPAP is, the benefits it provides, and how to determine if you’re eligible.
+Read our guide to learn what CDPAP is, the benefits it provides, and how to determine if you’re eligible, working of CDPAP NY.

 What Is CDPAP?